2021 EDITING SHOWREEL

-In 2009, Alvin won a Gemini Award for his editing on ‘Departures’, the acclaimed documentary-style travelogue, and has gone on to edit for a number of documentary travel series.
-Alvin has also received two Canadian Screen Award nominations, recognizing his editing work on both documentary series' 'Descending’ (2013) and 'Boundless' (2015).
+In 2009, Alvin won a Gemini Award for his editing on the acclaimed documentary-style travelogue ‘Departures’, and has gone on to edit for a number of documentary adventure/travel series.
+He also received two Canadian Screen Award nominations, recognizing his editing work on both documentary series' 'Descending’ (2013) and 'Boundless' (2015).

-Alvin completed his fx laden short film ‘Lullaby for Lucious & Sumat’ in 2012, which premiered in San Jose at the Academy Award qualifying festival, Cinequest.
+Alvin completed his fx laden short film ‘Lullaby for Lucious & Sumat’ in 2012, which premiered in San Jose, California, at the Academy Award qualifying festival, Cinequest.

-In his hometown of Mississauga, Alvin was awarded the 2003 Mississauga Arts Award for Best Emerging Media Artist.
-Ten years later, he received the Marty for Best Established Media Artist.
-His life is now divided between contract work and his passion projects, the latter of which are produced under his own production company: click here to see Whose Army Studios.
+In his hometown of Mississauga, Ontario, Alvin was awarded the 2003 Mississauga Arts Award for Best Emerging Media Artist.
+Ten years later, he received a 2013 Marty for Best Established Media Artist.